-We have collected data from all the top MBA Programs, according to Financial Times’ Global MBA Rankings (2018, in this post).
+We have collected data from all the top MBA Programs, according to Financial Times’ Global MBA Rankings (2021, in this post).
 The tables represent the nature of the class profile in the programs.
 These are in no-way indicative of cut-offs or benchmarks.

 We have broken up the tables according to geographical locations.
 Each location shows the general pool of applications, with North America sharing most of the 4-5 years of work experience candidates within 30 years and Europe and Asia pushing towards a higher end.
-The Indian Institute of Management (IIMs) are known to mostly enrol students who are fresh out of college, post CAT.
+The Indian Institute of Management (IIMs) are known to mostly enroll students who are fresh out of college, post CAT.
 Hence the youthful numbers and relatively low work experience in MBA.

 Note: These tables are representative lists.
 Please refer to the official pages for changes and updates.